UppaJung/peer-review/Notes.md

 <span id="procedural-television-dramas"></span>
 #### Regarding “*procedural television dramas*”

-The long-running procedural television drama [Law and Order]( https://en.wikipedia.org/wiki/Law_%26_Order) opened each episode with the narration:
+The justice system's clear separation of duties between investigation and advocacy (prosecution) has been drilled into the public's awareness for over two decades by the ubiquitous procedural television drama [Law and Order]( https://en.wikipedia.org/wiki/Law_%26_Order) and its spin-offs.
+Each episode starts with following introductory narration:
 >In the criminal justice system, the people are represented by two separate yet equally important groups: the police who investigate crime, and the district attorneys who prosecute the offenders.
 These are their stories.